makrai/notes/lotfian19-msp-podcast.md

 # 1 Intro

-* AFFECTIVE comp: understand, analyze, recognize, and synthesize human emotions
+* affective comp: understand, analyze, recognize, and synthesize human emotions
   * applications in areas related to human computer interaction (HCI), healthcare, security and defense, education and entertainment
-  * Speech provides an accessible modality for current interfaces, importa info
+  * Speech is an accessible modality for current interfaces, important info
-* challenging task given the
+* challenges
   * subtle expressive behaviors that occur during human interactions [1]
   * databases are limited in size, number of speakers, inadequate/inconsistent emotional descriptors, lack of naturalistic behaviors, and